 - A reusable spork.
 Several times we needed cutlery and had none at our disposal.
 (Stephan & Jenn)

 - A collapsible mug.
-Not particularly important, but a possible luxury for the tea-obsessed (and kitchen-less) individual in Asia.
+Not particularly important, but a possible luxury for the tea-obsessed, and sometimes kitchen-less, individual.
 (Jenn)

 - Bring a great playlist with you.
 We really loved having some of our favorite music on long bus or plane rides, the few times we rented a car, or really any time we had the urge to just rock out a little.